idio-lang/DIPS/source/scheme/scheme-basics.rst

   a pointer comparison.

   .. note:: Many punctuation characters are allowed in symbols which,
             depending on taste, allows for a more readable style.
-I for one like a hyphen instead of an underscore.
+I, for one, like a hyphen instead of an underscore.

 	    :lname:`Scheme` is largely delimited by whitespace and parentheses which frees up a lot of characters to add